pkjha1/global-financing-blockchain/README.md

 The code pattern demonstrates how a Node.js smart contract can be packaged using the IBM Blockchain Platform Extension for VS Code.
 Then, using the extension, you can set up a local instance of the Hyperledger Fabric network, on which you can install and instantiate the contract.
 The Node.js web application can interact with the network using the 'fabric-network' sdk.

-When you have completed this code pattern, you will understand how to:

-* Develop a Node.js smart contract
-* Package and deploy the smart contract to a local instance of Hyperledger Fabric using IBM Blockchain Platform Extension for VS Code
-* Develop a Node.js blockchain web application to interact with the deployed Fabric network

 # Architecture flow